Agent Identity & Discovery (AID)

-The DNS-based discovery protocol for the agent web.
+The DNS-based discovery protocol for the agentic web.

 Type a domain.
 Connect to its agent.
 Instantly.